dncoyote/interview-guides/Notes/CoreJava.md

         // Creating a Predicate to filter even numbers Predicate<Integer> isEven = num -> num % 2 == 0;

+        // Filtering the list using the Predicate and method reference numbers.stream()
+               .filter(isEven)
+               .forEach(System.out::println);
         // Filtering the list using the Predicate numbers.stream()
                .filter(isEven)
-               .forEach(System.out::println);
+               .forEach(num -> System.out.println(num));
     }
 }